-• Learn More/Code of Marketing
+Learn More/Code of Marketing

-i.
-Parents will receive chest/breastfeeding education and support from the healthcare facilities.

-ii.
-Healthcare facilities will not promote commercial infant or related toddler formula through ads or free samples, and, when supplementation is medically-indicated, will make every effort to provide expressed milk from parent or donor human milk before infant formula.
+- i.
+Parents will receive chest/breastfeeding education and support from the healthcare facilities. - ii.
+Healthcare facilities will not promote commercial infant or related toddler formula through ads or free samples, and, when supplementation is medically-indicated, will make every effort to provide expressed milk from parent or donor human milk before infant formula. - iii.
+No locally controlled groceries, food markets, convenience stores or pharmacies will promote commercial infant or related toddler formula by preferential shelf placement or by ads. - iv.
+All non-locally controlled groceries, food markets, convenience stores, and pharmacies are encouraged to display lactation support information near infant formula/foods and to prevent local advertising of formula.

-iii.
-Businesses that sell or promote commercial infant formula agree to offer pamphlets on the benefits of chest/breastfeeding in the aisle or area where formula is sold; the information is provided by a lactation-support entity that receives no support from any part of the infant formula industry.

-iv.
-No locally controlled groceries, food markets, convenience stores or pharmacies will promote commercial infant or related toddler formula by preferential shelf placement or by ads.

-v.
-All non-locally controlled groceries, food markets, convenience stores and local pharmacies are encouraged to prevent local advertising of formula and to allow display space near infant foods and commodities for provision of chest/breastfeeding literature and support information.
 This information may not be provided by the formula industry.
-Suggested Approaches: